mpv-player/mpv/DOCS/man/options.rst

     file and can make a reliable estimate even without an index present (such as partial files).

-``--demuxer-mkv-fix-timestamps=<yes|no>``
-    Fix rounded Matroska timestamps (disabled by default).
-Matroska usually stores timestamps rounded to milliseconds.
-This means timestamps jitter by some amount around the intended timestamp. mpv can correct the timestamps based on the framerate value stored in the file: the timestamp is rounded to the next frame (according to the framerate), unless the new timestamp would deviate more than 1ms from the old one.
-This should undo the rounding done by the muxer.

-    (The allowed deviation can be less than 1ms if the file uses a non-standard timecode scale.)

 ``--demuxer-rawaudio-channels=<value>``
     Number of channels (or channel layout) if ``--demuxer=rawaudio`` is used (default: stereo).